 Our members come from throughout the middle-Georgia region: Macon to Montezuma, Butler to Warner Robins, and everywhere in between!
 We come from all walks of life, too.
 We’re teachers and farmers, doctors and scientists, computer technicians and auto mechanics, homemakers and retired military.
 As a matter of fact, if you looked around, you'd see that we're your next door neighbors!

-Meetings are held at 7 pm on the first Tuesday of every month and are open to all area Master Gardeners.
-The location of our meetings may change from month-to-month.
+Meetings are open to all area Master Gardeners.
+The locations & times of our meetings change from month-to-month.

 For the next month's location, send us an email at email@example.com